-- (a) presentation (10 minutes): 15%; - (b) participation: 20% - (c) first take-home exam, due October 30 (8-10 pages): 25% - (d) second take-home exam, due December 16 (14-16 pages): 40%
+- (a) presentation (10 minutes): 15% - (b) participation: 20% - (c) mid-term take-home exam, due February 28, with flexibility until March 2 (8-10 pages): 25% - (d) final take-home exam, due April 18, with flexibility until April 20 (13-16 pages): 40%

 Presentation (15%): Students are expected to find one additional journal article or book segment (roughly 20-25 pages) that sheds fresh light on the relevant week's assigned materials.
 The presentation will involve: (a) elaboration upon the question, thesis, argumentation, and evidence in the selected article; (b) discussion of the major points of contact with one or more of the assigned readings; (c) an attempt to spell out the key analytical implications and bases for criticism; and (d) identification of two discussion questions.
 The presentations will be timed, in order to make all possible accommodation for the subsequent seminar discussion.
+Please identify the additional reading by 5 pm on the Tuesday of the presentation week, and then submit slides by 9 am on the Wednesday.

 Participation (20%): Students are expected to attend the seminar regularly and be prepared to participate in discussions of the assigned topics and readings.
 Participation will be assessed based not just on the frequency of the student's contributions, but more fully on the extent to which they are relevant, well-informed, and at the highest level also insightful.
-Any student who fails to attend at least nine sessions without well-supported cause may not be permitted to submit the final take home exam.
+Keep in mind that a good question can reveal the extent of a student's preparation, while also contributing to the progress of the seminar discussion.
+If you find regular participation particularly challenging, please do consult with me for alternative approaches or arrangements.

 Mid-Term Take-Home Exam (25%): Students will respond to a series of questions related to the seminar coverage up to that point, while also incorporating one additional reading item (journal article or book segment) that enhances their understanding of the material they are addressing in a significant way.
-One week will be provided for completion of this assignment.
-The due date will be October 30.
+Questions will be provided at least one week ahead of the due date.
+The due date will be February 28, 11:59 pm, with flexibility to March 2 11:59 pm.
+Late penalty: 2% per day.

-Final Take-Home Exam (40%): The format will be similar to that of the first review assignment, but in this case students will incorporate two carefully selected additional research items (journal articles or book segments).
-As before, one week will be provided for completion of the assignment.
-The due date will be December 16.
+Final Take-Home Exam (40%): The format will be similar to that of the first exam, but in this case students will incorporate two carefully selected additional research items (journal articles or book segments).
+As before, at least one week will be provided for completion of the assignment.
+The due date will be April 18, 11:59 pm, with flexibility to April 20, 11:59 pm.
+Late penalty: 2% per day, up to one week.